TreeHacks/hackpack-react-native/README.md

 ### Components

-1. Now let's create a component.
+1. Now let's create a component in a new `components/` folder named `button.component.jsx`.
 These are like lego blocks that you can use to build your application.
 Let's create a button component.

 ```jsx
 import { TouchableOpacity, Text } from 'react-native';